Lehman Brothers: Under the Lehman family (1850–1969)

-In 1844, 23-year-old Hayum Lehmann, who changed his name to Henry Lehman, the son of a Jewish cattle merchant, emigrated to the United States from Rimpar, Bavaria.
-He settled in Montgomery, Alabama, where he opened a dry-goods store, "H. Lehman".
+In 1844, 23-year-old Hayum Lehmann, the son of a Jewish cattle merchant, immigrated to the United States from Rimpar, Bavaria.
+He changed his name to "Henry Lehman" and settled in Montgomery, Alabama, where he opened a dry-goods store, "H. Lehman".
 In 1847, following the arrival of his brother Emanuel Lehman, the firm became "H. Lehman and Bro."
 With the arrival of their youngest brother, Mayer Lehman, in 1850, the firm changed its name again and "Lehman Brothers" was founded.

-During the 1850s, cotton was one of the most important crops in the United States, and was Alabama's highest-grossing cash crop.
-Until the U.S. Civil War, nearly all U.S. cotton was produced by forced slave labor, and by the 1860 census, enslaved people constituted nearly 45% of Alabama's total population.
-Mayer Lehman was listed as the owner of seven enslaved people ("three males and four females ranging in age from 5 to 50") in the U.S. Census of 1860.
+Cotton was one of the most important crops in the United States in the mid-19th century, and it was Alabama's highest-grossing cash crop.
+Before the American Civil War, nearly all U.S. cotton was produced by forced slave labor.
+In the 1860 U.S. census, slaves made up nearly 45 percent of Alabama's population.
+The 1860 census listed Mayer Lehman as the owner of seven enslaved people ("three males and four females ranging in age from 5 to 50").

-Capitalizing on cotton's high market value, the three brothers began to routinely accept raw cotton from forced labor plantations as payment for merchandise, eventually beginning a second business trading in cotton.
-Within a few years this business grew to become the most significant part of their operation.
+Capitalizing on cotton's high market value, the three Lehman brothers began to accept raw cotton from forced labor plantations as payment for merchandise.
+They eventually began a second business trading in cotton.
+Within a few years, it grew to become the most significant part of their operation.
 Following Henry's death from yellow fever in 1855, the remaining brothers continued to focus on their commodities-trading/brokerage operations.